smitelli/cosmodoc/src/content/topics/borland-c-nonstandard-library/index.md

 {{< boilerplate/global-cref REGS >}}

-All registers are available in `x`.
+All 16-bit word registers are available in `x`.
 The half-word views into AX, BX, CX, and DX are available in `h`.
 The definitions of these structs are as follows:

 ```c
 struct WORDREGS {